bhundiya/bhundiya.github.io/_pages/research.md

  - **Precise structures** are difficult to construct with open-loop ISAM processes.
  - The changes in mass properties over long timescales of construction pose challenges to **spacecraft attitude control**.

 The SPARC Lab tackles these challenges through interdisciplinary research in mechanics, dynamics, and robotics.
-We aim to develop the fundamental technologies for efficient and precise ISAM, demonstrate them through ground and space-based experiments, and enable the construction of large-scale infrastructure in orbit and on planetary surfaces.
+We aim to develop the fundamental technologies for efficient and precise ISAM, demonstrate them through ground- and space-based experiments, and enable the construction of large-scale infrastructure on orbit and on planetary surfaces.

 <!-- Display focus areas as cards -->
 <h3 class="black-section-heading">Current Focus Areas</h3>